Stochastic Gradient Descent for Barycenters in Wasserstein Space: Introduction

-A relevant aspect of Theorem \ref{thm:sgd-convergence} is that it hints at a Law of Large Numbers (LLN) on the 2-Wasserstein space (we thank Stefan Schrott for this observation): Recall that, in the conventional LLN, for iid samples $X_i$ the summation $S_{k}:=\frac{1}{k}\sum_{i\leq k}X_i$ can be expressed as Therefore, if we rather think of sample $X_k$ as a measure $m_k$ and of $S_k$ as $\mu_k$, we immediately see the connection with obtained from eq.~\eqref{eq:sgd-seq} when we take $\gamma_k=\frac{1}{k+1}$.
-This way, the convergence in Theorem \ref{thm:sgd-convergence} can be interpreted as an analogy to the convergence of $S_k$ to the mean of $X_1$.
+An interesting aspect of Theorem \ref{thm:sgd-convergence} is that it hints at a Law of Large Numbers (LLN) on the 2-Wasserstein space.
+Indeed, in the conventional LLN, for iid samples $X_i$ the summation $S_{k}:=\frac{1}{k}\sum_{i\leq k}X_i$ can be expressed as Therefore, if we rather think of sample $X_k$ as a measure $m_k$ and of $S_k$ as $\mu_k$, we immediately see the connection with obtained from eq.~\eqref{eq:sgd-seq} when we take $\gamma_k=\frac{1}{k+1}$.
+The convergence in Theorem \ref{thm:sgd-convergence} can thus be interpreted as an analogy to the convergence of $S_k$ to the mean of $X_1$ (we thank Stefan Schrott for this observation).